 Sometimes due to any adverse situation, you might face a financial crunch.
 As a result, you might fall short of funds to pay off your pdls.
 The situation becomes worse when you don’t have enough funds to repay your pdls even at reduced APRs!

 After continuous non-repayment, you start getting collection calls!
-Besides, due to continuous nonpayment you might face dire consequences like wage garnishment, seizure of assets, etc.!
+Also, due to continuous nonpayment, you might face dire consequences like wage garnishment, seizure of assets, etc.!

-You can take the help of several faith-based organizations to pay off payday loans!
+You can use the help of several faith-based organizations to pay off payday loans!

-For example, Exodus Lending, a Minneapolis based nonprofit organization, helps to combat predatory payday lending in Minnesota.
+For example, Exodus Lending, a Minneapolis-based nonprofit organization, helps combat predatory payday lending in Minnesota.